Inferring Capabilities from Task Performance with Bayesian Triangulation: Abstract

 \section{Abstract}

-As machine learning models become more general, we need to characterise them in richer, more meaningful ways.
-We describe a method to infer the {\em cognitive profile} of a system from diverse experimental data.
-To do so, we introduce {\em measurement layouts} that model how task-instance features interact with system capabilities to affect performance.
-These features must be triangulated in complex ways to be able to infer capabilities from non-populational data -- a challenge for traditional psychometric and inferential tools.
-Using the Bayesian probabilistic programming library PyMC, we infer different cognitive profiles for agents in two scenarios: 68 actual contestants in the AnimalAI Olympics and 30 synthetic agents for O-PIAAGETS, an object permanence battery.
-We showcase the potential for capability-oriented evaluation.
+As machine learning models become more general, we need to characterise their capabilities in richer, more interpretable ways that move beyond aggregated statistics on static benchmarks.
+We describe a method to infer the \textit{cognitive profile} of a system from diverse experimental data.
+To do so, we introduce \textit{measurement layouts} which model how task-instance features interact with system capabilities to explain performance.
+System capabilities can be estimated using Bayesian triangulation, inferring their value based on the performance of a model on tasks with different features.
+Our approach accurately recovers the cognitive profiles of hand-crafted behavioural agents, as well as estimating the cognitive profiles for deep reinforcement learning agents and human children in a virtual game environment.
+These cognitive profiles are significantly richer than aggregated benchmark statistics, summarising multiple distinct capabilities that explain behaviour, and are also significantly more predictive, accurately estimating performance on new, held-out tasks.